jameslawler/notes/docs/portuguese-language/verbs/servir.md

 ## Writing Prompts

 1. Você gosta de cozinhar para amigos ou família?
 Do you like to cook for friends or family?
-2. Você já trabalhou em um café/restaurante antes?
+2. Você já trabalhou num café/restaurante antes?
 Have you worked in a cafe / restaurant before?
-3. Que ferramentas você considera úteis para um hobby que você possui?
-What tools do you find useful for a hobby you have?
+3. Que ferramentas usar para pintar uma casa?
+What tools do you use to paint a house?